cafjs/caf_react/README.md

 Rendering could be triggered by a CA's state change, or periodically.
 The goal is that there is always a reasonably up-to-date version in the (Redis) cache.

-To access that pre-rendered page we simply do a http GET using a secret, random cache key in the query:
+To access that pre-rendered page we simply do a http GET using an unguessable cache key in the query:

       http://foo.vcap.me:3000?cacheKey=dfgsraa44ww6632ss

-The page is cached by Redis, and any CA can serve this http request, eliminating redirections that increase latency.
+The page is cached by `Redis`, and any CA can serve this http request, eliminating redirections that increase latency.

 ## API